 Doing the ministry in my country is both an honor and a challenge!
 I live in the Western Visayas Region of the Philippines, and people living here are usually religious but polytheistic.
 Whenever we bring good news to the people, they are generally receptive and show interest but retain their former traditions and lifestyle.
 Despite these situations, however, the power of the gospel is far more potent than our inherent loyalty to our traditions so that God’s work keeps growing and transforming our culture into a God-glorifying lifestyle.

 Local Ordained Minister Training

-With a CLI-ordained ministry training quality program, materials and instructors, I have gained a growing knowledge on running a training program with minimal cost.
+With a CLI-ordained ministry training quality program, materials, and instructors, I have gained a growing knowledge of running a training program with minimal cost.
 I am fully persuaded that God is calling me to lead the churches in our province in mobilizing Christian leaders for faithful proclamation of the gospel.
-It is my dream that every Christian in the local church will be nurture and equipped with basic knowledge and skills in the ministry.
-To make this dream come true I initiated now in leading my fellow leaders in running a ordained minister Training Program using some of the materials at CLI.
-I keep promoting CLI program to those with fitting situation in this type of training.
+I dream that every Christian in the local church will be nurtured and equipped with essential knowledge and skills in the ministry.
+To make this dream come true, I led my fellow leaders in running an ordained minister Training Program using some of the materials at CLI.
+I keep promoting the CLI program to those with fitting situations in this type of training.
 Seven leaders from our group are now enrolled at CLI.
-I am moved to lead this particular ministry because our denominational Bible School was temporarily closed but the demand for church and competent ministers continues.
+I am moved to lead this ministry because our denominational Bible School was temporarily closed, but the demand for church and competent ministers continues.

-Although I am also involved in church planting and teaching ministry, I classify myself in the calling of pastoral ministry because of the growing passion, skills and opportunity that God has given me in looking for and caring for the total needs of my fellowmen.
+Although I am also involved in church planting and teaching ministry, I classify myself in the calling of pastoral ministry because of the growing passion, skills, and opportunity that God has given me in looking for and caring for the total needs of my fellowmen.